texstudio-org/texstudio/utilities/manual/source/configuration.md

 *Options -> Build*.
 Do not use them at *Options -> Commands*.
 The latter should just be single commands (i.e. do not use `|` there).
 While it\'s currently working in some cases, generally we do not guarantee this behavior.
-It can have surprising side effects such abortion of compilation in some cases.
+It can have surprising side effects such as abortion of compilation in some cases.
 Also, the use of `|` in *Commands* may be prohibited completely without further notice in the future.
 ```